Philosophy & Methodology

 Our tool is also inspired by Greenframe.io from Marmelab.

-They have, since we started developing our tool, also open-sourced theirs on Github and made their methodology public.
+They have, since we started developing our tool, also open-sourced theirs on GitHub and made their methodology public.

 The visual and chart display of the results are only available through their SaaS product which they host on Greenframe.io.